adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 11. Because you get a performance bump

 This is a *very* small benefit but when you have one class name per element, you end up with smaller HTML.
-With visual classes you end up with multiple class names per element and that can add up.
+With visual classes you end up with multiple class names per element which can add up.

 ## 12. Because it adheres to the reuse rule